-- Review of R&D project management and NPD literature.
-1. - Identify key success factors. - Review of literature of related fields as indicated by above factors.
-2. - Determine consistency, if any, of key factors. a) - Review literature methodology to analyze consistency.
-3. - Make comparisons of methodology.
-4. - 5.
-Test validity of conclusions. - Refine comparison to only 19 studies from related fields.
-6. 7. - List key success factors from the studies. - 8.
-Develop contextual model. - Propose set of propositions based on model.
-9 - 10.
+- 1. Review of R&D project management and NPD literature. - a) Identify key success factors. - 2.
+Review of literature of related fields as indicated by above factors. - a) Determine consistency, if any, of key factors. - 3.
+Review literature methodology to analyze consistency. - 4.
+Make comparisons of methodology. - 5.
+Test validity of conclusions. - 6.
+Refine comparison to only 19 studies from related fields. - 7.
+List key success factors from the studies. - 8.
+Develop contextual model. - 9.
+Propose set of propositions based on model. - 10.
 Discuss implications of model for researchers and management of new products and R&D projects.